Submissions for the Research Conference are DUE by 5 pm PDT, Monday, March 26, 2026.

 We welcome contributions in the following forms:

-- Research-in-progress papers (3-5 pages): Research-in-progress papers describe empirical or conceptual work that is in the earlier stages of execution or completion.
-In empirical efforts, the work may contain pilot data or present a conceptual framework with hypotheses to be tested, and research design to execute.
+- Research-in-progress papers (4-5 pages): Research-in-progress papers describe empirical or conceptual work that is in the earlier stages of execution or completion.
+In empirical efforts, the work may contain preliminary data and results or present a conceptual framework with hypotheses to be tested, and/or research design to execute.
 In conceptual work, the authors have early versions of their theory development to be shared.
-Authors may be looking for feedback related to theory or research design they wish to feedback on.
+Authors may seek feedback on the theory or research design they wish to pursue.
+All submissions should include a thorough discussion of research literature related to their topic.
+Accepted research-in-progress papers will be presented as a talk at the conference.

 - For all submission categories, references may extend as many pages beyond the page limit as you need.

+This conference uses a double-blind reviewing process.
+Submissions must be anonymized, i.e., do not write your names or affiliations inside the submission document.
+In the submission, reference your own work in the third person to avoid revealing your identity to the reviewers.
 All submissions must be written in English.
-They must include a title, a list of authors’ names, affiliations, and email addresses, and a 200-word abstract.
+They must include a title and a 200-word abstract.
 Papers should be single-spaced, single-column, with a font size of 11-12 points in Times New Roman.
+Submissions should be uploaded in PDF or Microsoft Word formats.
 Papers that do not follow these formatting guidelines will be desk-rejected.

 How to Submit